Tangent $\infty$-categories and Goodwillie calculus: Introduction

-Our Definition~\ref{def:tangent-structure-infty} of tangent structure on an $\infty$-category $\bcat{X}$ is a direct generalization to $\infty$-categories of that suggested by Leung's theorem; it is a functor of monoidal $\infty$-categories of the form (\ref{eq:weil-tan}) that preserves those same pullbacks (though now with pullback understood in the $\infty$-categorical sense).
-Under this definition any ordinary tangent category, such as $\Mfld$ with its usual tangent bundle construction, is also a tangent $\infty$-category.
+Our Definition~\ref{def:tangent-structure-infty} of tangent structure on an $\infty$-category $\bcat{X}$ then follows the same format as Leung's characterization of tangent categories; it is a functor of monoidal $\infty$-categories of the form (\ref{eq:weil-tan}), but with $\Weil$ replaced by $\Weilinfty$, and that preserves those same pullbacks (though now with pullback understood in the $\infty$-categorical sense).
+Under this definition, any ordinary tangent category, such as $\Mfld$ with its usual tangent bundle construction, is also a tangent $\infty$-category with structure map given by composing the relevant map (\ref{eq:weil-tan}) with the projection $\Weilinfty \to \Weil$ from $\Weilinfty$ to (the nerve of) its homotopy category.

 There are, however, tangent $\infty$-categories that do not arise from an ordinary tangent category.
 One example is given by the `derived smooth manifolds' of~\cite{spivak:2010}.
 There, Spivak defines an $\infty$-category $\dMfld$ that contains $\Mfld$ as a full subcategory, but which admits all pullbacks, not only those along transverse pairs of smooth maps.
 We show in Proposition~\ref{prop:dMfld} that the tangent structure on $\Mfld$ extends naturally to $\dMfld$ using a universal property described by Carchedi and Steffens~\cite{carchedi/steffens:2019}.